ramirza1/Rehan-Mirza/_pages/about.md

   <p>I continue to collaborate with groups like the Prosocial Design Network and the Integrity Institute, with the belief that research should not only inform, but actively shape better practices and policies in the tech world.</p>

   <p>I hold degrees from the University of Cambridge (BA Economics), University College London (MSc Global Health and Development) and Harvard Kennedy School (Master of Public Policy).</p>

+  <p>Outside of research, I love singing (especially musical theatre!), writing when inspiration strikes, and unwinding with yoga, meditation, or a long walk listening to a podcast.</p>

 </div>